Quick Answer

 If those are bundled into one line, you cannot tell whether margin improved from speed pricing or from wider destination coverage.

-We covered this in detail in How to Use Payout Speed as a Competitive Advantage to Attract Top Contractors.
+For more on the supply-side impact of payout speed, see How to Use Payout Speed as a Competitive Advantage to Attract Top Contractors.

 Instant payout should be an earned option, with a predefined fallback to scheduled settlement when risk increases.